 For super natural coverage: If you want to go for a no-makeup-makeup look, then take as little foundation as possible onto your fingertips and dot around your face.
 Then, using a damp beauty blender, gently bounce it over your skin to blend.
 If you have freckles on your nose and cheeks, you can bounce a clean part of your makeup sponge over the tops of your cheekbones and the bridge of your nose, which will pick up more product and allow your freckles to peek through.

 How to layer foundations: Layering foundations can be really tricky as some just don’t layer well.
 If you want full coverage, I think it’s better to buy a full coverage foundation, which saves time on layering – plus layering can end up looking cakey.
 If you do need to layer, I really don’t recommend applying more than one layer of foundation to your entire face, instead just apply extra layers to the areas that need more coverage.

-How to: If you’re covering pigmentation, then start by applying a color corrector before your foundation.
+How to color correct: If you’re covering pigmentation, then start by applying a color corrector before your foundation.
 For red marks, use a green color corrector, and for any brown spots, use a yellow color corrector.
 Once your color corrector is down, apply your foundation with a brush by gently stippling it on (this way you won’t disturb the color correcting layer you’ve just applied), and then for extra coverage – only on the areas that need it – use your fingers to apply another layer of foundation, and gently pat and blend it in.